School Year

 Action Steps to implement evidence-based strategy:

-Identify High Yield Instructional Strategies with staff during Pre-service Week Professional Development
+Professional Development: Identify High Yield Instructional Strategies using Hattie with staff during Pre-service Week, Using questions to deepen understanding

 Person Responsible: